Guide to Minimal Use of Neuroleptics: Why and How by Volkmar

 positive therapeutic relationship, i.e. a “good therapeutic fit,“ seems to be the most salient factor for its effectiveness rather than any specific psychotherapeutic method, as documented quite well by

 Moritz S, et al. (2014) Sustained and "Sleeper" Effects of Group Metacognitive Training for Schizophrenia: A Randomized Clinical Trial.
 “All patients were prescribed antipsychotic medication...Metacognitive training demonstrated sustained effects in the reduction of delusions, which were over and above the effects of antipsychotic medication” (after 3 years).

 John R Bola.
-2005 (Medication-Free Research in Early Episode Schizophrenia: Evidence of Long-Term Harm?) found more then 4 studies showing positive effects of some weeks medication free treatment after some years.
+2005 (Medication-Free Research in Early Episode Schizophrenia: Evidence of Long-Term Harm?) found more than 4 studies showing positive effects of some weeks medication free treatment after some years.

 There is research that shows evidence for drug-free alternatives (4).